 Ray has played a variety of sports including competition squash and tennis.
 Unfortunately, following a knee injury from skiing at age 16 and subsequent surgery, Ray is now limited to bushwalking and golf, when time allows and working out in his home gym.

-Mo speaks fluent Arabic and is a keen traveller, having visited over 15 countries.
-He enjoys playing soccer and is a big fan of Sydney FC.
+Mo is a keen traveller, having visited over 15 countries.
+He also enjoys playing soccer and is a big fan of Sydney FC.
 Mo plays football with the Wakehurst Tigers and enjoys running recreationally.